 ICOS Finland stations provide ICOS RI with useful representation of boreal and subarctic Eurasian environments in a transition zone from a marine to a continental climate.
+Five of the 13 stations are located above the Arctic Circle.
 ICOS Finland has been established by well-known partners: the University of Helsinki (UHEL), the Finnish Meteorological Institute (FMI), and the University of Eastern Finland (UEF).
 Research teams from these organisations have leading and active roles in many subfields in atmospheric and Earth systems research.